 1c.
 There are still gaps missing from the field

-More Measures at individual level

-More empirical measures of both sexes.

-Comparisons across sexes important, but understanding that the meiotic program is fundamentally different and may complicate some cross sex comparisons

-Integration of cell biology with general patterns of the recombination landscape

-How do fundamental differences in meiotic program translate into conserved sexually dimorphic patterns in the recombination landscape?
+An understanding of how sex shapes the evolution of recombination cannot be achieved with available data.
+Comprehensive comparisons of female and male recombination rates usually come from outbred populations (human, dog, cattle, sheep, mouse collaborative cross REFS), in which the role of sex is confounded with the contributions of genetic variation.
+Although it is clear that the relationship between female and male recombination rates can differ among species, comparisons between and within closely related species are missing.

+Direct contrasts between females and males across a common, diverse set of genomic backgrounds would reveal whether the recombination rate evolves differently in the sexes.

 2. The House Mouse is a great model for uncovering evolutionary patterns at a short timescale.

-House mouse complex comes from a recently radiation providing an opportunity to interrogate variation at short evolutionary scales.
+House mouse complex comes from a recent radiation providing an opportunity to interrogate variation at short evolutionary scales.

 Wild derived inbred strains generate the best comparison of females and males, besides the sex chromosomes, the mouse for each genome is highly similar.